mohitsood5934/mohitsood5934/README.md

 - 👯 I’m looking to collaborate on **NextJS**

-- 👨‍💻 Some of my projects are available at [https://mohitsood.in/portfolio](https://mohitsood.in/portfolio)

-- 📝 I regularly write articles on [https://mohitsood.in/blogs](https://mohitsood.in/blogs)

 - 💬 Ask me about **ReactJS,NodeJS,Javascript**

 - 📫 How to reach me **mohitsoodaut@gmail.com**